Mustapha-Nkhili/nkhilicss-website/README.md

-# nkhlilicsss - A Modern CSS Framework
+# NkhiliCSS - A Modern CSS Framework

 nkhlilicsss is a modern CSS framework built with Sass, designed to help you create responsive, clean, and easily customizable user interfaces quickly.